 NRST was formulated for the first time by Gomis and Ooguri in flat space \cite{Gomis:2000bd}, and later in AdS$_5\times$S$^5$ by Gomis, Gomis and Kamimura \cite{Gomis:2005pg}.
 The NRST proposed by these authors is a 2d string sigma model, where the world-sheet is relativistic, and the spacetime is NR.
 It was found later that the spacetime is described by \emph{string} Newton-Cartan (sNC) geometry \cite{Harmark:2017rpg, Harmark:2018cdl, Harmark:2019upf, Bergshoeff:2018yvt, Bergshoeff:2019pij, Gomis:2019zyu}, and that NRST can be generalised to any type of curved backgrounds.
 There exists two different but complementary approaches to NRST: one consists of a large-$c$ expansion of the vielbein for the spacetime metric, and the other one on the null-reduction of a Riemannian manifold.
 As discussed in \cite{Harmark:2019upf}, the two approaches are equivalent.

 There is also the possibility of taking a double scaling limit which makes both the target space and the world-sheet non-relativistic.
 This setting has been shown to be the natural framework to describe e.g. the Spin Matrix limit of AdS$_5\times$S$^5$ \cite{Harmark:2017rpg, Harmark:2018cdl, Harmark:2020vll}.
-Classical string solutions for this type of theory have been studied in e.g. \cite{Roychowdhury:2019sfo,Roychowdhury:2021wte}.
+Classical spinning string solutions for this type of theory have been studied in e.g. \cite{Roychowdhury:2019olt, Roychowdhury:2019sfo, Roychowdhury:2020kma, Roychowdhury:2020dke, Roychowdhury:2020yun, Roychowdhury:2021wte}.

 In this paper, however, we shall not discuss non-relativistic strings with non-relativistic world-sheet, and every time we talk about NRST we refer to theory akin to the one formulated by Gomis and Ooguri.

 So far, only the bosonic sector of NRST has been properly understood in the formalism of sNC geometry.
 It is still an open question how to couple fermions to this type of sigma model and whether there is a low energy effective action, namely a NR supergravity, which governs the dynamics of the background fields.
 For recent work in this direction, see \cite{NRsugra}.